Apple Notes vs Evernote (2026): Default or Capture Engine?

 Sticker price and effective price differ once add-ons land.
 Annual cost for a single user under realistic usage:

-Apple Notes. $0 for the app. iCloud storage above the free 5 GB starts at $0.99/month for 50 GB or $2.99/month for 200 GB.
-A heavy user with photo-attachment-rich notes typically pays the $35.88/year iCloud+ 200 GB tier; the share is small because iCloud also covers Photos and device backup.
+Apple Notes costs $0 for the app. iCloud storage above the free 5 GB starts at $0.99/month for 50 GB or $2.99/month for 200 GB.
+A heavy user with photo-attachment-rich notes typically pays the $35.88/year iCloud+ 200 GB tier, and the Notes share is small because iCloud also covers Photos and device backup.

 For an Apple-only user already on iCloud+, Apple Notes is effectively free.
 For a cross-platform user, Evernote Personal annual at $129.99 is the cheapest practical configuration.
 For a user who wants AI synthesis across notes plus PDFs, Atlas Pro at $200/year is the cheapest grounded option.